UK investigates new COVID variant, 6 African countries on travel ban red list | Health

 - United Kingdom

-The UK’s health authorities have confirmed that a new and “most significant” variant of COVID-19 is officially under investigation in the country as the government on Friday added six countries to its travel ban red list from southern Africa, where B.1.1.529 strain was first identified.
+The UK's health authorities have confirmed that a new and “most significant” variant of COVID-19 is officially under investigation in the country as the World Health Organisation categorised it as a “variant of concern” and named it Omicron.

-The latest variant is the most heavily mutated version discovered so far.
-First identified in South Africa at the start of this week, the strain has already spread to neighbouring countries, including Botswana, where it has been reportedly detected in fully vaccinated people.
+The move came soon after Belgium confirmed a case of the B.1.1.529 variant in someone who had travelled back from Egypt earlier this month, with the European Union (EU) member states agreeing to a snap travel ban on seven African nations.
+It follows the UK government’s move adding six countries to its travel ban red list from southern African – where B.1.1.529 was first identified.

-The UK has applied travel restrictions on arrivals from South Africa, Botswana, Lesotho, Eswatini, Zimbabwe and Namibia starting Friday, as the government reiterated that no cases of the new mutation had been detected in the UK so far.
+Travel restrictions will apply on arrivals from South Africa, Botswana, Lesotho, Eswatini, Zimbabwe and Namibia starting Friday, as the government reiterated that no cases of the new mutation had been detected in the UK so far.

+In Europe, Germany, France, Italy, the Netherlands, Austria, Belgium, Malta and the Czech Republic are among the countries resorting to stricter restrictions on travel and even lockdowns amid an already worrying spike of COVID-19.

+Meanwhile, the UK recorded another 50,091 coronavirus infections and 160 COVID-19 deaths on Friday.

 “This is the most significant variant we have encountered to date and urgent research is underway to learn more about its transmissibility, severity and vaccine-susceptibility,” said Dr Jenny Harries, UKHSA Chief Executive.